 Bronchiolitis usually lasts about two weeks, though a persistent cough can last several weeks in severe cases.
 Typically, day 3-4 of the illness is the worst.
 Therefore, we would expect a child to be turning a corner on day four and generally improving.

 How do children get croup or bronchiolitis?

-Like other respiratory infections, both croup and bronchiolitis are contagious, spreading through direct contact from respiratory secretions.
-Thus, basic hygiene is important in helping limit the spread of these illnesses.
+Croup and bronchiolitis are contagious like other respiratory infections, spreading through direct contact with respiratory secretions.
+Thus, basic hygiene is essential in helping limit the spread of these illnesses.

 What is the treatment for both?

-Both croup and bronchiolitis are often mild illnesses and can be manage at home.
+Both croup and bronchiolitis are often mild illnesses and can be managed at home.

-- Nasal saline rinse and bulb suction is helpful, especially before feedings in infants
+- Nasal saline rinse or saline sprays, especially before feedings in infants.

-- Cold and cough medications, antihistamines are generally not helpful
+- Cold and cough medications and antihistamines are generally not helpful.

 When to call your doctor or get immediate medical care